ghuertaramos/ghuertaramos.github.io/_pages/about.md

 <img src="/images/Ipomoea_orizabensis_novogaliciana.jpeg" height="175px" width="15%">
 <img src="/images/Ipomoea_dumosa.jpeg" height="175px" width="15%">

-Looking for a postdoc
+Seeking Postdoctoral Opportunities
 ======
-I'm on the final stage of my degree and actively looking for a postdoc for 2022.
-If you know of an opportunity, please let me know!
+As I approach the final stage of my doctoral degree, I am actively seeking postdoctoral opportunities for the year 2022.
+If you are aware of any exciting prospects or would like to collaborate, please don't hesitate to contact me.
+Your support and recommendations are greatly appreciated!